Go to top of page

 • The selection of the awardees is a school-based process, using the selection criteria and statement on this page.

-• Upon receipt of the school nominations, the Curriculum Programs Directorate of the Department for Education will arrange engraving and the distribution of medallions and books to schools during November 2023.
+• Upon receipt of the school nominations, the Curriculum Programs Directorate of the Department for Education will arrange engraving and the distribution of medallions and books to schools between November and December 2024.

 • Schools are responsible for presenting the awards during end of year assemblies or at special ceremonies as determined by the school.